gl2001wl/leonblog/_posts/2015-09-19-Find-fun-in-algorithm-Matrix-Rotation.markdown

 ## Question

->Given a NxN matrix, where each element in the matrix is integer, write a method to rotate the image by 90 degrees.
+>Given a NxN matrix, where each element in the matrix is integer, write a method to rotate the matrix by 90 degrees.

 ## Answer